Lafcadio Hearn: Emigration to Ireland and abandonment

-Hearn's father Charles in 1850 was reassigned from Lefkada to the British West Indies.
+In 1850, Hearn's father was reassigned from Lefkada to the British West Indies.
 Since his family did not approve of the marriage, and because he was worried that his relationship might harm his career prospects, Charles did not inform his superiors of his son or pregnant wife and left his family behind.
-In 1852, he arranged to send his son and wife to live with his family in Dublin, where they received a cool reception.
-Charles's Protestant mother, Elizabeth Holmes Hearn, had difficulty accepting Rosa's Greek Orthodox views and lack of education; she was illiterate and spoke no English.
-Rosa found it difficult to adapt to a foreign culture and the Protestantism of her husband's family, and was eventually taken under the wing of Elizabeth's sister, Sarah Holmes Brenane, a widow who had converted to Catholicism.
+In 1852, he arranged to send his son and wife to live with his family in Dublin, where they met with a cool reception.
+Charles's Protestant mother, Elizabeth Holmes Hearn, had difficulty accepting Rosa's Greek Orthodox faith and lack of education, as she was illiterate and spoke no English.
+Rosa herself found it difficult to adapt to a foreign culture and the Protestantism of her husband's family, and was eventually taken under the wing of Elizabeth's sister, Sarah Holmes Brenane, a widow who had converted to Catholicism.

 Despite Sarah's efforts, Rosa suffered from homesickness.
 When her husband returned to Ireland on medical leave in 1853, it became clear that the couple had become estranged.
 Charles Hearn was assigned to the Crimean Peninsula, again leaving his pregnant wife and child in Ireland.
 When he came back in 1856, severely wounded and traumatized, Rosa had returned to her home island of Cerigo (Kythera), where she gave birth to their third son, Daniel James Hearn.
 Lafcadio had been left in the care of Sarah Brenane.